- 7 Minutes to read

 mParticle

-This document outlines the process of configuring the connection between the two platforms and synchronizing events.
-Additionally, two use cases will be briefly discussed.
+This document outlines the process of configuring the two-way connection between the two platforms to enable seamless field and event synchronization.
+Additionally, two use cases will be briefly discussed to demonstrate the key functionalities of the integration.

 To access the configuration interface, navigate to the Modules menu and search for mParticle integration in the list.